Joren-vanGoethem/cloudflare-dns-updater/README.md

   repositories.
 - **Cron Schedule**: The script runs every 5 minutes by default.
 You can modify this in the `Dockerfile` or by creating a custom container with your preferred schedule.

-### Troubleshooting

-- **Permissions**: Ensure that the API key has the necessary permissions to manage DNS records for your domain.

 ### Contributing